 Some of it is the luck of the draw in what you find.
 But I”m convinced there is a strategy, too, for cleaning up at the thrift store.

-Adj: “Cleaning up” – Taking from other’s so that there’s very little good stuff left for anyone else.
+Adjective: “Cleaning up” – Taking from others so that there’s very little good stuff left for anyone else.

-Now that we got the definition out of the way, let’s talk about how I cleaned up at the thrift store last night, and some tips that will help you clean up, too!
+Now that we got the definition out of the way, let’s talk about how I cleaned up at the thrift store with my favorite “how to thrift” tips!

-Clean-up Tip #1 – Use the “Buy and Stash” Method
+How to Thrift Tip #1: Use the “Buy and Stash” Method

 How many times has this happened to you?
 You see something awesome at the thrift store.
 You buy it or put it aside for the store to “HOLD” it for you, but when you come back, it’s gone?
 Most of you have said that your thrift store doesn’t allow you to hold bought items, but my thrift store does.